 When the U.S. religious exemption was added in 1976, most churches would have been singing from memory or song books.
 The main need was just to be able to perform songs without legal restriction.
-It was only after overhead projectors became popular in the 80s that churches began copying lyrics themselves, first onto transparencies and then later into digital presentations.
+It was only after overhead projectors became popular in the 80s that churches began copying lyrics themselves,38 first onto transparencies and then later into digital presentations.
 Since the exemption only applies to the performance and display of a song, copying lyrics is not technically covered by the exemption.

 This is why when you pay for a CCLI license you are not paying for permission to perform the song at church.
-That right is covered by the religious exemption.
-This has
+That right is covered by the religious exemption.39 This has been confirmed by CCLI themselves.40 Instead, when conducting a sim-

-33. This exemption was part of the original Copyright Act of 1976.
+^{33.} This exemption was part of the original Copyright Act of 1976.

-34. From Title 17, section 110(3).
+^{34.} From Title 17, section 110(3).

-35. From the original report by the House Judiciary Committee in 1976.
+^{35.} From the original report by the House Judiciary Committee in 1976.
 The author is explaining why the exemption specifically includes performances "that might be regarded as 'dramatic' in nature", which are also exempt for "sacred" music.

-36. Quoted from the APRA AMCOS website.
+^{36.} Quoted from the APRA AMCOS website.
 They also mention "divine services, which are exempt" in their Distribution Practices document.

-37. It also explicitly does not apply to "the public performance of music at functions as well as during activities such as youth groups, study groups and socials, etc.".
+^{37.} It also explicitly does not apply to "the public performance of music at functions as well as during activities such as youth groups, study groups and socials, etc.".

-38. Pete Ward, Selling Worship (Paternoster, 2005), p82.
+^{38.} Pete Ward, Selling Worship (Paternoster, 2005), p82.

-been confirmed by CCLI themselves.
-Instead, when conducting a simple non-recorded service, you are merely paying for the permission to copy the lyrics into digital slides for the song you are already allowed to sing.
+ple non-recorded service, you are merely paying for the permission to copy the lyrics into digital slides for the song you are already allowed to sing.
 If, however, you print, record, stream, or translate the song, then those activities would not necessarily be covered by the exemption.